Congressional stalemate deepens as Pelosi, Schumer say they won’t budge on coronavirus funding demands - The Boston Globe

-The statement from Pelosi, D-Calif., and Schumer, D-N.Y., early Monday morning followed a Saturday statement from congressional GOP leaders in which they rejected the Democrats' demands and showed no interest in negotiating.
+The statement from Pelosi, a California Democrat, and Schumer, a New York Democrat, early Monday morning followed a Saturday statement from congressional GOP leaders in which they rejected the Democrats’ demands and showed no interest in negotiating.

 Advertisement

 Treasury Secretary Steven Mnuchin last week requested urgent congressional action to approve an additional $250 billion to supplement a $350 billion forgivable loan program for small businesses that is quickly being obligated.
-That program, run by the Small Business Administration, is called the "Paycheck Protection Program."
-But Democrats refused to approve the measure when Senate Majority Leader Mitch McConnell, R-Ky., sought to advance it on Thursday, insisting on changes to the small business program as well as at least $250 billion more for other priorities.
+That program, run by the Small Business Administration, is called the ‘‘Paycheck Protection Program.’’
+But Democrats refused to approve the measure when Senate majority leader Mitch McConnell, a Kentucky Republican, sought to advance it on Thursday, insisting on changes to the small business program as well as at least $250 billion more for other priorities.

 The Small Business Administration says that there have now been more than 800,000 loans approved, totaling more than $200 billion.
 But it’s not clear how many small businesses have actually gotten any money.
 Banks and other lenders are the ones that actually have to disburse the money, and they have complained of a cumbersome process.
 And 800,000 loans represent a small fraction of the 30 million small businesses in the United States.